STATERA MENTORSHIP | South Texas CHAPTER

-The Houston Chapter of the Statera Mentorship Program was created in the fall of 2018.
-The program was founded by Christine Jugueta, who serves as the Regional Coordinator.
-The program is currently preparing for its first class, which will launch in July 2019.
-To sign up for the Houston Chapter’s next class, please choose either MENTOR or MENTEE below.
+The South Texas Chapter of Statera Mentorship, which is based in Houston, was created in the fall of 2018.
+It was founded by Christine Jugueta, who also serves as Regional Coordinator.
+The chapter is currently preparing to launch Class I in July 2019.
+To sign up for Class I, please choose either MENTOR or MENTEE below.
 If you have any questions, please contact our National Co-Directors at firstname.lastname@example.org.

 SOUTH Texas Regional Coordinator